rackerlabs/docs-cloud-cdn/api-docs/general-api-info/limits.rst

    * - TTL when creating a service
      - Maximum TTL value.
      - 365 days
-   * - Limit on the number of domains that can be listed when retrieving all services
+   * - Limit on the number of services that can be listed when retrieving all services
-     - Maximum number of domains that can be listed.
+     - Maximum number of services that can be listed.
-     - 20 domains
+     - 20 services
    * - Rate limit on the :ref:`Purge a cached asset operation \
        <cdn-purge-a-cached-asset>`
      - Number of requests per minute.